vmware/vic-product/docs/user_doc/vic_app_dev/container_operations.md

 ## Docker Compose Commands <a id="compose"></a>

-vSphere Integrated Containers Engine 1.5 supports Docker Compose version 1.11.2.
+vSphere Integrated Containers 1.5.0 to 1.5.3 support Docker Compose version 1.11.2.

+vSphere Integrated Containers 1.5.4 and later versions support Docker Compose version 1.24.0.

 For more information about using Docker Compose with vSphere Integrated Containers Engine, see [Creating a Containerized Application with vSphere Integrated Containers Engine](creating_containerized_app_with_vic.md).